edubart/nelua-lang/docs/pages/overview.md

 -- add(1, true)
 ```

-When the concepts of a function is matched for the first time,
+When the concepts of a function are matched for the first time,
-a specialized function is defined just for that incoming types,
+a specialized function is defined just for those incoming types,
-thus the compiler generates different functions in C code for each different match,
+thus the compiler generates different functions in C code for each different match.
-this means that the code is specialized
+This means that the code is specialized
-for each type and handled efficiently because the code does
+for each type and is handled efficiently because the code does
-not need to do runtime type branching, the type branching is only done at compile-time.
+not need to do runtime type branching (the type branching is only done at compile time).

-The property `type.is_arithmetic` is used here to check the incoming type,
+The property `type.is_arithmetic` is used here to check the incoming type.
-all the properties defined by the compiler to check the incoming types can be
+All the properties defined by the compiler to check the incoming types can be
 [seen here](https://github.com/edubart/nelua-lang/blob/master/nelua/types.lua#L44).
 {:.alert.alert-info}

 ### Specializing with concepts

-A concept can match multiple types, thus is possible to specialize
+A concept can match multiple types, thus it is possible to specialize
-further a polymorphic function using a concept:
+a polymorphic function further using a concept:

 ```nelua
 require 'string'